mfindley/Mayfly_ContinuousTemperatureLogger/README.md

 ## MonitorMyWatershed

+  **NOTE
+Redirect the reader to the documentation on the MMW setup.
+No need to include all the information.**

 Getting started with MonitorMyWatershed is (almost) as easy as one-two-three.

   * Create a new account (unless you already have one active)